burntraisin/burntraisin-site/content/blog/2024/2024-11-28-kyocera-902kc/index.md

 Also, here is the [user's manual](https://www.manualslib.com/manual/1835569/Digno-Keitai-3.html#product-Keitai%203) for the 902KC!

 You might also want to pick up a 32 GB microSD card as the phone supports that expansion.
-It internally has 8 GB of memory.
+It internally has 8 GB.

 ![Screen view of flip phone](./images/flip-2.jpg)